 Katherine Owen Sechrist was born in Fort Payne and has lived her whole life in Alabama.
 She graduated with honors from Auburn University, earning a degree in Secondary Education.
 Katherine loves the outdoors and the abundance of nature that Alabama has to offer.
 Because she also recognizes the importance of properly stewarding these natural resources, Katherine was inspired to create a scholarship to support students who are pursuing careers in natural resource professions.

-Stella-Jones has partnered with the CFWE to reward a deserving student majoring in forestry or forest engineering.
-Stella-Jones is a leading North American manufacturer of pressure treated wood products.
-With a long history and a reputation anchored by the security of supply that it offers, the Company serves many of North America’s largest railroads, telecom providers, and electrical transmission utilities.
-Stella-Jones also provides a range of ancillary services to its railway customers, and produces treated wood for the residential and industrial marketplaces.
+Stella-Jones is a leading North American manufacturer of pressure-treated wood products.
+The Company serves many of North America’s largest railroads, telecom providers and electrical transmission utilities.
+Stella-Jones also provides a range of ancillary services to its railway customers and produces treated wood for the residential and industrial marketplaces.
+This scholarship is offered to deserving juniors and seniors in the College of Forestry, Wildlife and Environment pursuing a degree in forestry or forest engineering.

 Walker Herring Taylor Endowed Scholarship